 Click to find out the real facts on Predators...

-Pond Myth #2: UV lights are the best way to keep your water clear.
+Question #2: Are UV lights the best way to keep my water clear?

 UV clarifiers are one of the ways to keep your pond water clear, but certainly not the only way, and arguably not the natural way.

 UV Lights are not how Mother Nature intended to keep your pond clear...